Typical household hazardous products include:

 Latex paint is not hazardous and can be disposed without the use of a hazardous waste drop-off program.
 See this link for more information about latex paint disposal.

-Year round outlets (Recycling Outlets Page and Outlets for Odd Items Page) may be available for some of your material.
+Year round outlets (Recycling & Reuse Outlets Page) may be available for some of your material.
 Items may also be taken to a local household hazardous waste company for recycling.

 Why should I properly store and dispose of hazardous products?